Learning in the Umpqua

 Director of Education & Outreach ~ Ryan Kincaid

 2021 saw lots of change and growth in terms of Umpqua Watersheds’ educational programs!
-With COVID still going strong, we created new opportunities for youths and adults to learn about local environmental issues.
-Here are a few highlights from the [...]
+With [...]

 Update from the Education Committee